carloshkayser/carloshkayser/README.md

 ## About me

-I am currently a Ph.D. student in **Computer Science** at Pontifical Catholic University of Rio Grande do Sul (PUCRS), Porto Alegre, Brazil, in the
+I am currently a Ph.D. student in **Computer Science** at the Pontifical Catholic University of Rio Grande do Sul (PUCRS), Porto Alegre, Brazil, in the
-<a href="https://grin-pucrs.github.io" target="_blank">Network, Infrastructure and Cloud Computing Research Group (GRIN)</a> led by [Prof. Dr. Tiago Ferreto](https://github.com/tiagoferreto).
+<a href="https://grin-pucrs.github.io" target="_blank">Network, Infrastructure, and Cloud Computing Research Group (GRIN)</a> led by [Prof. Dr. Tiago Ferreto](https://github.com/tiagoferreto).

-Currently, I am focused on optimizing **Distributed Data Stream Processing Applications** on Edge Computing.
+Currently, I am focused on optimizing **Distributed Data Stream Processing Applications on Edge Computing**.

 <!-- <br/> -->